elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

    .. cpp:member:: Distribution colDist

-      The :cpp:type:`Distribution` scheme used within each column of the matrix.
+      The :cpp:enum:`Distribution` scheme used within each column of the matrix.

    .. cpp:member:: Distribution rowDist

-      The :cpp:type:`Distribution` scheme used within each row of the matrix.
+      The :cpp:enum:`Distribution` scheme used within each row of the matrix.

    .. cpp:member:: Int colAlign